Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 # Overview

-In the folder you can find the following:
+In the directory you can find the following:
 | Path | Description |
 | --- | --- |
 | `/enclave_application` | Contains code for an agent application that uses an OpenSSL server that is embedded in an Intel SGX enclave. |